emqx/emqx-docs/en_US/deploy/install-macOS.md

 WARNING: NOTE: Use the same cookie for all nodes in the cluster.
 ```

-You can check status of EMQX with this command:
+You can check the status of EMQX with this command:

 ```bash
 emqx ctl status